-If your business isn’t already using an antivirus program, you should strongly consider using one combined with an internet security program.
+If your online business isn’t already using an antivirus program, you should strongly consider using one combined with an internet security program.
 The reliable protection of this security setting will help you avoid malicious content and activities by:

 - Preventing accidental downloads/installs of malicious software

 - Stopping “Man In The Middle” (MITM) attacks

 - Protecting you from the potential damages of seemingly-innocent Trojan Horses

 9. Use strong passwords.